- Pets and Animals»

 How many times have you heard someone say, "Well animals are attracted to antifreeze because there's a sweetness to it that they like."
 Nice try, Bucko, but it strikes a sour note with cats, because cats can't taste sweetness.
 All they can taste is salty, sour and bitter.

 Isn't that a crummy way to go through life?
 It would be for us humans, with our gazillion taste buds.
-But for cats, which have far fewer taste buds, no problemo.
+But for cats, which have fewer than 500 taste buds, no problem.
 Dogs don't fare much better, with about 1/6 the taste buds we have.
 With both species' aroma is the palatability trigger.

 If it passes their sniff test, it usually goes down.
 Texture is also an important palatability factor, and that covers a variety of complex considerations for the cat or dog, depending upon whether he's evaluating dry kibble or canned food.